edonaHajredinaj/CovidCasesTracker/README.md

 For each COVID-19 case you should try to store the following data (but you may add more of your choice):
 - Patient ID.
 - Full Name.
-- Date of birthfor the patient.
+- Date of birth for the patient.
 - Timestamp for the COVID case.
 - City (Location of the patient).
-- Underlying diseasefor the patient(true/false if exists or not).
+- Underlying diseasefor the patient (true/false if exists or not).

 Additional info:
-• For long lasting operations, background threading shouldbe utilized.
+• For long lasting operations, background threading should be utilized.
 • Inside your web service you are expected to use at least two Design Patterns of your choice (please use comments inside your code to clearly show its use).
 • For the creation of statistics (some basic ones) you are expected to use the Java Stream API.
 • Optionally, you may try to upload a file regarding each case (e.g. a scanned image with the patient’s medical exams).